CreativeNewEra/jan-assistant-pro/README.md

 | Main Interface | Memory Manager | Settings |
 |---|---|---|
 | ![Main](assets/main-interface.png) | ![Memory](assets/memory-manager.png) | ![Settings](assets/settings.png) |

+The main view shows a progress bar at the top-right and a colored connection indicator next to the send button.
+Use the up/down arrow keys to navigate your message history, and enjoy inline autocomplete suggestions while typing.

 ## 📋 Requirements